-This chart provides some of the most current and best CD rates available today?
+This chart provides information on the best CD rates available today?
 We’ve provided them below.
 CD Rates and providers are updated daily on this page so they are always current.
 Keep in mind that many banks offer “special offers” or “internet only” rates which may be higher than the CD rates available through local bank branches in your state – you will find those offers here.

 What Is A Certificate Of Deposit?

 A Certificate of Deposit (CD) is an account you put money into for a fixed period of time, in order to earn a fixed rate of return.
-Just like with savings and checking accounts, if your CD is held with a bank you are insured up to $250,000 by the FDIC, and if it is held with a credit union, the NCUA insures your account for the same amount.
+Just like with savings and checking accounts, if your CD is held with a bank, you are insured for up to $250,000 by the FDIC, and if it is held with a credit union, the NCUA insures your account for the same amount.
 As money invested in a certificate of deposit is insured, generally CD’s pay a lower rate of interest than other types of investments which are not guaranteed against loss.
 The rates you see on this page are among the best cd rates available at this time.